List of All Mughal Emperors in Indian History PDF: Check in Chronological Order with Years

 Brother of Rafi Ul-Darjat

-Attempted to seize the throne at the behest of the Syed Brothers to depose emperor Muhammad Shah |
+Attempted to seize the throne at the behest of the Syed Brothers to depose Emperor Muhammad Shah |

 Muhammad Shah (also called Rangeela) |